dashcommunity/proposal-community-stipends/proposal.md

 Because Dash is such an exciting project, many people are scaling back their 'day jobs' as their interest grows.
 They are spending a lot of time promoting Dash in various ways, but aren't getting compensated for it in a sustainable way.

 This project is a further step towards solving these challenges.
-Specifically, this project seeks to:
+Specifically, this project proposes to give out stipends to motivated individuals who wish to start and/or maintain small-scale projects for the Dash community.
+The result will:

 * justify community contributor's time
-* offload small projects from MNOs
+* offload small projects from treasury/MNOs
 * promote decentralization
 * potentially prepare individuals to work within the Core team

 ### Scope

 The scope of work involves vetting and funding several small, low-risk projects such as meetup groups, community-driven coding projects, etc.  Funded projects will have their own, separate scopes of work.
-Examples of projects that might fit withing this program might include:
+Examples of projects that might fit within this program might include:

 * Ongoing meetups
 * Video tutorials
-* Regular blog / vlog / podcast
+* Regular blogs, vlogs, or podcasts
 * Small software projects
 * Merchant on-boarding

-Nine of this month's (March 2017) proposals might fit well within this program.
+Nine of this month's (March 2017) proposals might have been a good fit for this program.

 ##### Deliverables